Individual and Group Counseling

 - Gain encouragement by observing the success of others

-If you or are interested in participating in a group, please contact The Counseling and Psychological Services Center at (973) 761-9500.
+If you are interested in participating in a group, please contact The Counseling and Psychological Services Center at (973) 761-9500 to learn about which groups are currently available.

 Group Counseling Offerings